natalieagus/50005/docs/Problem Set/09-network-security.md

 ```

 {:.note}
-Each edge means the upper node **digitally signed the public key** of the lower node.
+Each edge means the upper node is *supposedly* **digitally signed the public key** of the lower node.

-A client only trusts the **Root CA** initially and given the certificates of A, B, C, and D. Your task is to evaluate which keys are trusted and which are not.
+A client only trusts the **Root CA** initially and given the certificates of A, B, C, D, and E. Your task is to evaluate *which* keys are trusted and which are not.

 **Answer the following questions**:
 1. Which of the nodes' public keys are trusted from the client's perspective?
 2. Can the client verify a message signed by F?
 Why or why not?
-3. Suppose a new signature is added: D signs F. How does this change the trust graph?
+3. Suppose a new signature is added: D signs F and the client is provided F's certificate (signed by D).
+How does this change the trust graph?
 Is F now trusted?
 4. What is the risk of relying solely on this graph-based trust model in open networks?
 5. How does a compromised node like A or C affect the rest of the graph?